codefuturedalao/oscpu-framework/README.md

 2021.8.7  : pass cpu-test except hello-str(lack implementation of sprintf..) and riscv-test

+2021.8.10 : use assign instead of always in combinational circuit (in the id and exe module)

+2021.8.11 : use booth2 algorithm to implement mul[h/w/su/u] and pass the test

 ## DOING:
-* add self-defined instruction to fit abstract-machine and run some software
 * implement Axi Bus for accessing memory
+* optimize cpu by reading *CPU Design can Practive* (author: WenXiang Wang), some instructions' implement needs to be rethinked, e.g. shift
+* add instructions like MUL and DIV using efficient method ( * and / are not what i want lol)
 ## TODO:
 * add csr instruction and relevant register
 * add exception and interrupt handler module (ecall ebreak)
 * implement icache and dcache ( didn't make it in NSCSCC, a very challenging work)
-* optimize cpu by reading *CPU Design can Practive* (author: WenXiang Wang), some instructions' implement needs to be rethinked, e.g. shift add instructions like MUL and DIV using efficient method ( * and / are not what i want lol)
 * improve cpu's perfomance by switching to other micor-architecture like superscalar, out-of-order, more stages pipeline
 * debug with RT-thread
-* use assign instead of always in combinational circuit